CloudCodingSpace/MeltedForge/README.md

  - This engine is mostly using C. But there *is* some usage of other languages like C++ since 3rd party vendors like Dear ImGui and Assimp use it.
  - Currently supports compilers like GCC, G++ and MSVC.
- - Aims at having support for Clang, Clang++ support, but currently it is not tested and does not have support.
+ - Aims at having support for Clang & Clang++, but currently it is not tested and does not have support.